USGS-Astrogeology/softwaremanagement/LongTermPlanning.md

 ## Objective 2: Improve the performance of the code base and the user experience.

-*Note: This is a new objective.
-If there is agreement that this objective should be called out specifically, Robin will write up a summary that is consistent with others in this document.*

 #### Ongoing Efforts:

 -   Continue to improve the ISIS build system, through regular support